deanslist1/DeansList-Know-and-Act_SCDFXIBM/README.md

 ![Video transcription/translation app](https://developer.ibm.com/developer/tutorials/cfc-starter-kit-speech-to-text-app-example/images/cfc-covid19-remote-education-diagram-2.png)

-**Content Prediction**
+**Tailored Content**
 1. The user opens the app and is directed to the dashboard.
-Multiple sets of content will be displayed.
+Multiple sets of content will be displayed with local databases and Watson discovery as the data source.
 2. The user can indicate whether he/she enjoys seeing a specific set of content by pressing the button on the bottom right corner of the content box.
 Green indicates interest while red indicates non-interest.
 3. User preference is fed into AutoAI to predict what content the user enjoys seeing.
 Predicted content will then be output for user to indicate interest again.
 Cycle continues.